seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab05-Deploy-&-Monitor-a-three-tier-traditional-application-to-Azure-cloud-platform/LabExercise-2.md

 ## Exercise 2: Review High Availability Capabilities (Test Failover)

-In this exercise, you are going to deploy a quickstart template on Azure.
+In this exercise, you are going to review the test failover for two app services deployed on different regions.

-In this exercise, you will:
+In this exercise, you will have:

 + Task 1: Add Traffic Manager endpoints.
 + Task 2: Test Traffic Manager profile

-### Estimated Timing: 60 minutes
+### Estimated Timing : 45 minutes

-### Task 1: Deploy a quickstart template on Azure.

-In this task, you will learn how to use Azur portal to deploy a template by using Deploy a custom template.

-#### Pre-requisites for this task

-An Azure account

-#### Steps

 ### Task 1: Add Traffic Manager endpoints

 In this task, you are going to add the website in the **East US** as primary endpoint to route all the user traffic.
 Add the website in **West US** as a failover endpoint.
 When the primary endpoint is unavailable, traffic automatically routes to the failover endpoint.

+#### Pre-requisites for this task

+Completed Exercise 1

 #### Steps: